zjugxz/zjugxz.github.io/_news/announcement_9.md

 related_posts: false
 ---

-I was invited to serve on <strong>the TPC of ACM SenSys 2024!</strong>
+I was invited to serve on the TPC of <strong>ACM SenSys 2024!</strong>